 This isn’t just hypothetical.
 Devices and platforms that support FHIR (Fast Healthcare Interoperability Resources) standards are already bridging this gap.

 In recent years, healthcare regulations have leaned toward more transparency and portability.
-Patients now have greater rights to access their EHRs and can request their records in usable formats.
+Patients now have greater rights to access their EHRs and request their records in usable formats.
 This opens the door for more apps and services that combine the best of both worlds: medical-grade accuracy with user-driven insight.

 The future isn’t about EHR vs PHR.
 It’s about making them work together seamlessly.